sampittko/bejamas-recrut-jam-shop/src/pages/products/great_dummy.md

 name: Great Dummy
 slug: great-dummy
 price: 104.99
-excerpt: Something that you trully need, but haven’t know about it yet
+excerpt: Something that you truly need, but haven’t know about it yet
 image: images/products/dummy.svg
 description: >-
-    Something that you trully need, but haven’t know about it yet.
+    Something that you truly need, but haven’t know about it yet.
 Multiple winner of Community Awarads.

     Awards:
     * Award Local 2020